rkbhan/Rclub-r4ds_Rongkui.Han/HW_Apr26.md

 the nrow and ncol arguments determines the layout/arrangement of the facetted plots.
 There is not equivalent arguments in the facet_grid function because it generates a grid, whose number of columns and rows in facet_grid are determined by the numbers of levels in the two input variables.
 We typically do not want to wrap a grid around on itself becasue that can be really hard to read.

 #####3.5.1.6
-"When using facet_grid() we should usually put the variable with more unique levels in the columns.""
-I imagine this is because we can always elongate the vertical axis of a plot (i.e. producing more pages in a document) without compromising the readability of the information.
-The same things it not as easily done or intuitive for horizontal expansion of a plot/document.
+"When using facet_grid() we should usually put the variable with more unique levels in the columns."
+Just because the screen is wider than it is tall.